Evenflo Pivot Xpand Double Review

 The toddler seats recline with a lift of a lever and works with one hand.
 They can recline flat, and the back and footrest can drop down to create a bassinet-style seat with depth designed to protect infants that can't roll or sit up (above right).
 This design creates even more versatility in the stroller that isn't available on all of the competition.
-The seats work better together than those on the Mockingbird Double that are too close together and prevent good use from either.
+The seats work better together than those on some of the competition that are too close together and prevents good use from either.

 Car Seat Compatibility

 the Enflo is compatible with some Evenflo infant car seats, and there is an adapter available for seats of other brands like Chicco (including the Chicco Keyfit 30 and Chicco Keyfit 35), Graco, and Peg Perego (including the Peg Perego Primo Viaggio 4-35).
-Several seats from these brands won awards in our best infant car seat review, giving you multiple options for high-quality car seat combinations.
+Several seats from these brands won awards in our infant car seat review, giving you multiple options for high-quality car seat combinations.

 Ease of Setup

 The Evenflo is about average to set up, with an assembly time of about 8:43 minutes.

 Setup is pretty straightforward and requires no tools to complete.
 All you need to do is snap on the wheels and attach the seats.
-Most of the assembly time is unboxing and reading the instructions.
+Most of the assembly time is spent unboxing and reading the instructions.